sblisesivdin/nanoworks/index.md

 **IMPORTANT INFORMATION: Pint is in a beta phase.
 Please continue to use gpaw-tools until further notice.
 You can view the development at [Release Notes](https://github.com/sblisesivdin/pint/blob/main/RELEASE_NOTES.md)**

-Pint and gpaw-tools, are distributed with [MIT license](https://github.com/sblisesivdin/pint/blob/main/LICENSE.md).
+Pint and gpaw-tools are distributed with [MIT license](https://github.com/sblisesivdin/pint/blob/main/LICENSE.md).